jnieuwenhuijzen/n4n/README.md

 ## Loop through Existing NFTs

 In the home screen, we use ethers.js to make a reference to the deployed contract.
 We request the total number of minted tokens, then create a loop to render a child component for each one.
+Replace the content of `Home.jsx` with the following (do not forget to replace the parameter `YOUR_DEPLOYED_CONTRACT_ADDRESS` with your deployment address):

 ```js
 import WalletBalance from './WalletBalance';